tomkadwill/tomkadwill.github.io/contact.md

 I aim to reply to all enquiries within a few days.

-### Freelance Work
+### Work Opportunities
-I'm happy to discuss freelance, contract or work opportunities.
+I'm happy to discuss work, freelance or contract opportunities.
 Email me with some description of your project and we can discuss it in more detail.

 ### My Personal Projects
 The projects I actively maintain are: